CodeAmend/tut-react-redux-forms-router-blog/journal/router.md

 * In order to see nested routes you must:
   * {this.props.children} in target component
 * IndexRoute to load "/" as with child component.
-  * allows header, footer and other surroundings.
+  * allows header, footer and other surroundings